 Image-based PDF documents are common both for personal and business use.
-These kind of files can be difficult to edit, however.
+These kinds of files can be difficult to edit, however.
 Especially if you don't have the right software.
-To be able to edit, copy or search through scanned PDF files you need to look for a program that is equipped with Optical Character Recognition (OCR).
+To be able to edit, copy, or search through scanned PDF files you need to look for a program that is equipped with Optical Character Recognition (OCR).
 In this article, we'll introduce you to a great OCR software Mac - PDFelement.
 We'll also explain how to OCR PDFs on Mac.

 How to OCR a PDF on Mac

 To perform OCR on Mac is easy if you are using the right tools, such as PDFelement.
 Below, we'll outline how to use all of its robust features.

 First, open PDFelement for Mac.
 Then open your scanned PDF file in the program.
 To do so, click on "Open File" at the bottom left and select the file that you want to OCR.

 When the scanned PDF is opened, the program will detect it and remind you to perform OCR.
 After clicking on the "Perform OCR" button, a pop up window will appear.
 Here you will be required to select an OCR language that matches your PDF content.
 You can also specify an ideal DPI and page range to perform OCR.
 After that, click on the "Perform OCR" button.
 OCR will be performed immediately.